mahazel-dev/NRF_RTIC/README.md

 Hello everyone,

 It is my project of self-learning Rust on Embedded Devices.
+Purpose of this project to get familair with embedded programming in modern enviroment.
-I work on NRF52840DK (Cortec M4 with NFC and BLE).
+I work on NRF52840DK (Cortex M4 with NFC and BLE).
 What I want to achieve:
   - UART communication PC-uC with interrupt trigger - almost DONE
   - usage of OLED via I2C - display SSD1306 oredred;